Insufficiency of the \'etale Brauer-Manin obstruction: towards a simply connected example: Appendix: implies ``orbifold Mordell''

 It will now be sufficient to prove the inequality for any \emph{orbifold} rational point $p \in C(k) \setminus f^{-1}(0)$.
-Indeed, together with similar equalities for $N_1(f(p))$ and $N_\infty(f(p))$ this would imply that for any $p \in C(k) \setminus f^{-1}(\{0,1,\infty\})$ which is an orbifold rational point, we have the following inequality: with the implied $O$-constant effective and not depending on $p$; this would mean that $f(p)$ gives a counterexample to the $abc$ conjecture as soon as the inequality $\varepsilon > 1 - \frac{\deg D}{\deg f}$ holds and $H(f(p))$ is sufficiently large, i.e. for all but finitely many $p$.
+Indeed, together with similar equalities for $N_1(f(p))$ and $N_\infty(f(p))$ this would imply that for any $p \in C(k) \setminus f^{-1}(\{0,1,\infty\})$ which is an orbifold rational point, we have the following inequality: with the implied $O$-constant effective and not depending on $p$.
+This would mean that $f(p)$ gives a counterexample to the $abc$ conjecture as soon as the inequality holds and $H(f(p))$ is sufficiently large, i.e. for all but finitely many $p$.

 Let us therefore focus on proving (\ref{key}).
 Following Elkies, let us fix for any divisor $c$ on $C$ a logarithmic height function $h_c$ relative to $c$, which is well defined up to $O(1)$.
 Let us write $\overline{D}$ for the zero divisor of $f$; write $\overline{D} = \sum_{f(\delta) = 0} n_\delta \delta$ where the $\delta$ are distinct prime divisors of multiplicity $n_\delta$.
-Hence $\deg f = \sum_{f(\delta) = 0} n_\delta \deg \delta$.
-We now have Outside of a finite set $S$ of primes of $k$, a prime contributes to $N_0(f(p))$ if and only if it contributes to $h_{\delta}(p)$ for some $\delta \in f^{-1}(0)$.
+Hence We now have Outside of a finite set $S$ of primes of $k$, a prime contributes to $N_0(f(p))$ if and only if it contributes to $h_{\delta}(p)$ for some $\delta \in f^{-1}(0)$.
 However, if such a prime $v$ contributes to $N_0(f(p))$ and to $h_{\Delta_j}(p)$ for some $j$ with $1 \leq j \leq N$, then its contribution to the value of $N_0(f(p))$ is exactly $N(v)$, whereas its contribution to the value of $h_{\Delta_j}(p)$ is at least $m_j N(v)$, by the definition of an ``orbifold rational point''.
 Since the contribution of any (archimedean) prime in $S$ to the height relative to an effective divisor is bounded below, we get where (as before) $\alpha_\delta =\frac{1}{m_j}$ if $\delta = \Delta_j$ is in the orbifold locus and $\alpha_\delta = 1$ if not.

-One can now finish the argument like in Elkies' paper: it remains to prove that which is equivalent to where is a divisor of degree zero on $C$.
-This follows from a theorem of N\'eron \cite[p.
-45]{serre}.
+One can now finish the argument like in Elkies' paper: it remains to prove that which is equivalent to where $\Delta$ is the divisor of degree zero on $C$ given by This follows from a theorem of N\'eron \cite[p.
+45]{serre}. \end{proof}